armen-gevorgyan/online-shop-services/README.md

   provided item is presented in the Item Database.
 In case if it's presented then the provided item is being added into the Cart database and successful status is being returned back to the Web/Mobile application.
 In all other cases, the failed status is being provided back to the Web/Mobile interface.
+  - Purchase public interface is available from the Web/Mobile applications.
 - 🬀 Items
   - The following public interfaces are available from the Web/Mobile.
     - Search Item